Many of the brand and reputational risks that businesses face are like Monty Python’s take on the Spanish Inquisition — nobody expects them.

 Today, almost every business associates with or relies on third-party vendors such as suppliers, subcontractors, and software providers.

 Every business that does so runs the risk that its reputation will be damaged by misconduct by third parties that becomes public knowledge.
-The risks range from breaking laws to leaving the door open to hackers to supplying faulty goods.
+These potential reputational risks can stem from poor production quality, inappropriate behavior, or even external risks beyond the company’s direct control.
+The fallout can be severe: dissatisfied customers, negative feedback, and damage to overall public perception.

 Consider what happened in 2013, when Irish food inspectors said they’d found traces of horsemeat in some frozen beefburgers stocked by UK supermarkets – including Tesco and Iceland.